Link1515/http-utils-php5/README.md

 For users working with PHP 5.x environments, this package provides a convenient solution.
 It provides encapsulated utilities for handling requests and responses.

+## Feature

+- Easy to use
+- Compatible with PHP 5.x
+- The request body of the PUT and PATCH method can be resolved (including multipart/form-data)

 ## Installation

 ```bash